-Primary research is the process of collecting data from original sources as compared to gathering data from existing literature.
-The most common techniques used by researchers for primary data collection include but are not limited to face to face interviews, questionnaires, online and telephonic surveys, and observation.
+Primary research is the process of collecting data from sources compared to gathering data from existing literature.
+The most common techniques used by researchers for primary data collection include but are not limited to face-to-face interviews, questionnaires, online and telephonic surveys, and observation.

 Also Read: How to write a flawless dissertation – step by step.

-If your dissertation research design incorporates collecting data from a company in your area of research then you might be thinking of different ways of approaching the company for your primary study.
-But before you make that move it is important to ask yourself these questions;
+If your dissertation research design incorporates collecting data from a company in your area of research, then you might be thinking of different ways of approaching the company for your primary study.
+But before you make that move, it is important to ask yourself these questions;

 It will be important for you to figure out which areas of the company are not performing well and the causes of their underperformance.
-Because at the end of your research you will be expected to come up with ideas that could help them improve their performance.
+Because at the end of your research, you will be expected to develop ideas that could help them improve their performance.

 Do you see yourself working for the company after completing your research?

-If you can showcase your ability to identify areas of problem in a company and also propose a plan to rectify the situation then it is highly likely that the company itself will be eager to add you in their team of employees.
+If you can showcase your ability to identify areas of problem in a company and also propose a plan to rectify the situation, then it is highly likely that the company itself will be eager to add you to their team of employees.

 Why did you choose this company for your research?

-You should think of are; does the company have enough workforce to provide an adequate sample size for your research?
+You should think of some questions; does the company have enough workforce to provide an adequate sample size for your research?
 Does it really fit fell with the research hypothesis or research question of your study?
-Why do you see it as the suitable company considering the aim of your research?
+Why do you see it as a suitable company considering the aim of your research?

-Managers and other company officials have a busy work schedule, and so contacting them and obtaining appointments would be nothing less than a challenge.
-The key is to not give up.
-Keep trying even if you have to initially face rejections or cold response.
+Managers and other company officials have a busy work schedule, so contacting them and obtaining appointments would be nothing less than a challenge.
+The key is not to give up.
+Keep trying even if you have to face rejections or cold responses initially.